Contractor Licenses & Permits for a Landscaping Business in Canada

 10. Extra Permits and Certificates 📜

-You might require extra permits or certificates depending on the specific services your landscaping company provides.
-For instance, you might require a plumbing or irrigation contractor’s license if you intend to install irrigation systems.
+For instance, you might require a plumbing or irrigation contractor to install irrigation systems.
 You could require an arborist certification if you provide tree-care services.

-Have a suggestion?
+Do you have a suggestion?
 Contact us!

 Contractor Licenses Requirements in the Provinces:

-🅱🅲 British Columbia’s license and permit requirements
+🅱🅲 British Columbia’Columbia’sand permit requirements

 In British Columbia, there are two different kinds of licensing requirements for landscapers: